Jugni: Description

 with God.
 Many poet philosophers have used the Jugni device, which is in the public domain, to make social, political or philosophical, often mildly subversive, commentary.
 Jugni invokes the name of God (often using the word "Saeen", the vernacular word for Lord).
 A kernel of truth is an essential and integral part of every Jugni composition and there is a theory that Alam Lohar introduced and was influenced in relaying this term from reading old Sufi writings.

 Noting, Jugni is also an old Muslim worship tool, majorly named as TASBIH, a series of 21, 33, 51 or 101 pearls, which is used by SUFI SAINTS for practicing the holy words.
 Mainly it is made by white pearls and white thread and is known to be holy.
 Afterward, JUGNI has become an ornament for Punjabi Women.

 The narrative style relies on Jugni landing up unexpectedly in diverse places and, wide-eyed, learning something new.
 Jugni makes her comments in three or four well written verses which may or may not rhyme but can always be sung in a rudimentary Punjabi folk style.
-The object could be a city, a state, a market place, a school, a religious place or a saloon, Jugni's non-malicious commentary catches the essence of the place and produces in the listener a chuckle and sometimes a lump in the throat.
+The object could be a city, a state, a marketplace, a school, a religious place or a saloon, Jugni's non-malicious commentary catches the essence of the place and produces in the listener a chuckle and sometimes a lump in the throat.

 The Indian artist to make a mark was Asa Singh Mastana.
-Also Kuldeep Manak, born Latif Mohammad, has made notable Jugni contributions.
+Also, Kuldeep Manak, born Latif Mohammad, has made notable Jugni contributions.
 Apart from that every other pop or folk singer from Harbhajan Mann, Arif Lohar, Gurdas Maan, Gurmeet Bawa to Rabbi Shergill has had his Jugni moment.
 Bollywood movie Oye Lucky, Lucky Oye has at least three songs that use the word Jugni.
 The song was sung by Des Raj Lachkani (basically a dadi singer), Lachkani is a village near Patiala, India.

 In Pakistan, Jugni was popularized by the late folk music singer Alam Lohar.
 He received a gold disc LP for his Jugni in 1965.
 After that Saleem Javed and Arif Lohar, Alam Lohar's son, among others, have kept the tradition alive.
 Arif has brought in a more contemporary touch by incorporating modern vibes and rock influence in his versions of Jugni with Mukhtar Sahota (notably in his album "21st century Jugni").
 In popular Pakistani culture Alamgir's Jugni is often the most-commonly recognized, which, in the mid-80's, encouraged young college students, most notably Saad Zahur, an architecture student at Lahore's NCA, who popularized the song with their own renditions.
 Arif Lohar has currently sang it for Coke Studio in Pakistan along with Meesha Shafi, a popular Pakistani youth, a version that will help this iconic song to further live on and on.
-This version of Jugni has crossed twenty-six (45) million views and is most popular Punjabi video on YouTube.
+This version of Jugni has crossed 26 million views and is the most popular Punjabi video on YouTube.